Jingtao-Li-CVer/TDD/readme.md

 ckpt_dir: ./ckpts/
 ```

+ &emsp;3.
+To reproduce the results in paper, comment the line 128 in TDD/runners/runner_TDD.py.
+We add the line for suppressing the influence of high-reflectance area.

 ### Qualitative result

  &emsp;The following are the qualitative results of TDD trained on the HYDICE dataset, with direct inference from the four datasets.